The most common causes of Big Rig Truck Crashes:

 • Vehicle not listed

-The public policy underlying the MCS-90 rule is party to protect the public against unlisted equipment.
+The public policy underlying the MCS-90 rule is a party to protect the public against unlisted equipment.
 Thus, the MCS-90 endorsement applies “regardless of whether or not each motor vehicle is specifically described in the policy and whether or not such negligence occurs on any route or in any territory authorized to be served by the insured or elsewhere.
-The endorsement serves to protect the public from inadvertent or intentional omission of the vehicles from required insurance policies.
+The endorsement serves to protect the public from the inadvertent or intentional omission of the vehicles from required insurance policies.
 Likewise, the MCS-90 endorsement extends coverage for leased or non-owned vehicles.
 When a permitted or licensed motor carrier leases or hires a truck and driver, state and federal regulations vest control and responsibility of the leased equipment in the lessee.

 Federal regulations also require the carrier’s name and ICC number to be displayed on the leased vehicle.
-The MCS-90 endorsement plays an important supplemental role to the leasing regulations by assuring that interchanged, leased, or substitute vehicles which operate under federal permits carry the same required protection as the regulated carrier’s own equipment.
+The MCS-90 endorsement plays an important supplemental role to the leasing regulations by assuring that interchanged, leased, or substitute vehicles that operate under federal permits carry the same required protection as the regulated carrier’s own equipment.
 While the author has not located a case on point, it appears likely that the MCS-90 would also supersede named driver exclusions in the interest of protecting the public.

 • Cancellation -35 days notice to insured, 30 days notice to FMCSA